Vitamin Angels: child nutrition in nurseries

 Vitamin Angels has partnered with NDNA to increase the technical capacity of day nurseries to promote good nutrition in the day nursery setting and at home.

-What is the partnership?
+What is the food programme?

 “Wow Wow Wow, we are honestly blown away, we have just received the first delivery, we cannot thank you enough.
 This is amazing and is going to benefit our children so much, they are already all sat round eating cucumber and hummus.
 We are so grateful, thankyou so much.”